CEO, Themba Tutors LLC

-Craig has experience working with almost all ages (except high school) and with individuals with expressive, receptive (listening), reading, writing, language processing, attentional and executive functioning delays and learning difficulties/disabilities.
-He also tutors (decoding, reading comprehension, critical thinking) young children for enrichment purposes.
-His professional experiences include working at an interdisciplinary therapeutic nursery at Mount Sinai Hospital in Manhattan, treating young children diagnosed on the autism spectrum at a school in Queens, offering professional services, as a learning specialist, at a Manhattan Montessori preschool & elementary school, working as an independent contractor with the Board of Education (preschoolers and elementary-age students) as a speech language therapist, and, currently, providing Brooklyn home-based private practice speech, language, and learning support for students of varying ages and learning styles.
+Craig is an expert in childhood development and language-based learning issues.
+Craig has experience working with almost all ages and with a variety of developmental profiles, including helping individuals with expressive, receptive (listening), reading, writing, language processing, working memory, attentional and executive functioning learning difficulties and disabilities.
+His professional experience includes working at an interdisciplinary therapeutic nursery at Mount Sinai Hospital in Manhattan, treating young children diagnosed on the autism spectrum at a school in Queens, offering professional services, as a learning specialist, at a Manhattan Montessori preschool & elementary school, working as an independent contractor as a speech-language therapist with the Board of Education (preschoolers and school-aged students) and, currently, providing Brooklyn home-based private practice speech, language, and learning support for students of varying ages and learning styles.

 Some of Craig's clients have established a long term working relationship with him because he adapts his teaching style as the child grows and changes: it's a dynamic process.
 Craig begins by establishing a connection with families and then co-creates short- and long-term goals.
 Children and their parents need to acquire tools for learning and use them appropriately in a natural, nurturing environment.
 Before creating Themba Tutors with Dr. Blythe Grossberg, in 2010, Craig started a private practice for in-home and at school speech-language therapy (serving all ages, including babies and adults) and a remedial literacy tutoring company for younger students struggling with their decoding and spelling skills called Brooklyn Letters PLLC.
 These speech therapists and literacy professionals travel throughout Manhattan, Brooklyn, Queens, Staten Island, and Long Island.